digital-assets-data/slate/source/index.html.md

 ## Blockchain UTXO Age Bands

-You can use this endpoint to pull daily UTXO age band data based on Digital Assets Data's default age bands.
+You can use this endpoint to pull daily UTXO age band data based on NYDIG Data's default age bands.
 The `reportDate` corresponds to the date in the blockchain's history and `ageBandPercent` shows the percentage of UTXO volume within the relevant age band.

 > Sample request: